Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 -

-Once you are on Research Donor Panel, you can expect to hear from Anthony Nolan every time a researcher requests a donation for their project.
+Once you are on Medical Research Donor Panel, you can expect to hear from Anthony Nolan every time a medical researcher requests a donation for their project.
 We will contact you via email with the date, time, type of donation, and a bit of background on the research project to see if you are available and interested to donate.
 It's your choice if you want to donate to the request.
 Please feel free to reach out to the Anthony Nolan Coordinators if you have any questions about the request.

 Going on to donate